glottospace/glottospace/README.md

 #> <0 rows> (or 0-length row.names)
 ```

-If you can’t find what you’re looking for, you can increase the
+If you can't find what you're looking for, you can increase the
 tolerance:

 ``` r